opentmf/opentmf-db-lock-service/README.md

 - A lock will be acquired for lockType = X
 - If the lock cannot be acquired within the configured duration or attempts:
   - Then the service method will not be executed.
+- Else:
+  - If one of the following conditions are met:
+    - no previous lock of that lockType exists,
+    - previous lock version is lower than the requested
+    - previous lock version is equal to the requested and `executeOnUnchangedVersion` flag is set to true
+    - previous lock version is greater than the requested and the `downgradeAllowedMillis` duration is met (i.e. rollback is applicable)
+  - Then the service method will be executed.
-- Else the service method will be executed.
+  - Otherwise, the service method will NOT be executed.
 - And finally, the acquired lock will be released.
   - If the service method was executed and successful, the `db_lock_latest` record will be updated.

 If you need the details of lock in your service methods, you can add a parameter with `LockContext` type in your methods, then `@UsingClusterLock` will inject the lock details into this new parameter.
 When calling your service methods in other services, you need to initialize a new `LockContext` object and pass it to the method.